MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 the following kinds of text:

 - Text that contains literal quotation marks
-- Multiple lines of text, such as the text in an HTML or XML
+- Multiple lines of text, such as the text in an HTML or XML block
 - The Help text for a script or function document

 A here-string can have either of the following formats, where `<Enter>`